HaroldHS/bahasa-singkat/compiler/README.md

 go run VirtualMachine.go ./example/result.bsr
 ```

-> NOTE: As BaSing only support integer number, not floating number, there should be no arithmetic operation which result in zero division.
-If so, the program would crash
+> NOTE: As BaSing only support integer number, not floating number, there should be no arithmetic operation which result in zero division(e.g. 4/5) or fractional number .
+If so, the program could crash or print invalid number